 Nearly all of us have been taught, repetitively, to “respect the law,” and because of those teachings, nearly all of us have decided certain things must be right, simply because they were “the law.”

-We decided this, not because we understood the benefits that would follow certain actions, but because of the aforementioned ignorance and inertia.
+We decided this, not because we understood the benefits that would follow certain actions, but because of repetitive prodding.

 Saying, “Everyone else did it too,” makes this no better.